National Independent Venue Association

-The National Independent Venue Association (NIVA) is an American organization of independent music venues, independent promoters and festivals, formed in March 2020 and based in New York, New York, pursuing federal support such as business recovery grants and tax relief in the wake of COVID-19's effect on the live entertainment industry.
-NIVA manages the website SaveOurStages.com and advocates for federal relief on social media using the hashtag #SaveOurStages.
+The National Independent Venue Association (NIVA) is an American trade association of independent music venues, promoters, and festivals.
+Based in New York City, it was founded in March 2020 to pursue federal support such as business recovery grants and tax relief in the wake of COVID-19's effect on the live entertainment industry.
+NIVA manages the website SaveOurStages.com and advocated for federal relief on social media using the hashtag #SaveOurStages.
+In years since, NIVA has shifted its focus to other areas of live entertainment advocacy and reform, including campaigning for more environmentally sustainable practices among member venues, and "Fix the Tix", a proposed congressional bill targeting the ticket resale market.

 Formation of NIVA

 On March 12, 2020, 75 independent venues and stakeholders joined for a call organized by Independent Venue Week (IVW), to discuss COVID-19's disruption of the live entertainment industry.
 The call's purpose was for venues to share their experiences in different stages of the crisis.
 The call touched on legal ramifications, insurance questions, and governmental regulation.
 It was also discussed on the call whether independent business owners in the live industry can get access to the SBA loans or tax relief mentioned by Donald Trump in his address to the nation March 11.
 The call also included Stephen Sternschein, organizer of the "Banding Together" initiative in the wake of SXSW’s cancellation, as well as venue owners from the United Kingdom and United States.

 The National Independent Venue Association (NIVA) was announced soon after to lobby for assistance from the U.S. federal government.
 In the first few days its membership grew to over 450 member venues and a week later it had expanded to 900, including the 9:30 Club in Washington, D.C., Hotel Cafe in Los Angeles, the Red River Cultural District in Austin and the Exit/In in Nashville.
 At the helm of NIVA is Rev. Moose, Managing Partner of Marauder (the branding and marketing firm who organizes IVW), as well as venue owner Dayna Frank of First Avenue in Minneapolis, and Gary Witt, Executive Director of Pabst Theater Group in Milwaukee.
 Dayna Frank told Billboard that many of the aid packages and loan assistance available do not work for concert promoters, who will face significant obstacles reopening their businesses.
 In November 2020, Frank was honored on Rolling Stone's Future 25, a "celebration of 25 leaders upending the music industry with brazen ideas."

 Thanks to funding from See Tickets, Etix and Lyte, NIVA hired Washington, D.C. lobbying and international law firm Akin Gump in April 2020 to represent the organization's members and advocate for coronavirus-related assistance.